Healthy Greens and Beans on Toast Breakfast

 We mean fresh basil and parsley, leafy spinach, whizzed up with oat milk, garlic and lemon juice, to create a tangy, herby, bright green sauce, which perfectly complements the smooth creamy white beans.

 A unique savoury toast recipe you will LOVE!

-As with all our recipes, this is a healthy breakfast toast recipe.
+As with all our recipes, this is a healthy breakfast toast recipe (much like our french toast with stewed apples!).
 We love the idea of healthy beans on toast, because it makes a filling and hearty meal.

 The bread provides a good base of carbs.
 We use whole grain bread because it is healthier than refined carbs.
 It is also more filling, because the bran and germ (which are stripped to make refined grains), are super fibrous.

 The green sauce is full of spinachy goodness (iron, fibre, magneusium etc), as well as being super low in fat and sugar.